NREL/floris/docs/source/installation.rst

     pre-commit install

-Finally, check out :ref:`for_developers` for guidance on merging your updates to FLORIS with the NREL repository.
+Finally, check out :ref:`for_developers` for guidance on merging your updates to FLORIS with the NREL repository as well as for building the documentation locally.

 Happy coding!